mohamead/mohamead/README.md

 ![Image Alt text](img/ADRIK_BANNER.PNG)

-I'm a passionate software developer with a keen interest in building scalable and efficient applications.
+A passionate software developer with a keen interest in building scalable and efficient applications.
 I enjoy working on backend technologies and am always eager to learn new things.

 - 🌱 I’m currently learning IntelliJ Platform SDK.
 - 👯 I’m looking to collaborate on IntelliJ Platform related project(s).